SalihWarsama/salihwarsama.github.io/_posts/2025-06-19-tips-to-teach-yourself-new-tech-skills.md

 Also, don’t worry if your note taking habits aren’t as good as you want them to be.
 As you’ll see in the next tip, taking notes regardless of how good they are is *good practice*, and eventually you’ll get better at it!

-## Tip #7: Practice makes perfect.
+## Tip #7: Practice makes progress.
 This tip is pretty straightforward.
 Just like with notes, **you won’t be any good at anything if you never apply yourself**.

 You’ll also be too nervous in any professional setting if you’ve never done the process yourself before.
 Just don’t let that be you.

 ## Tip #8: Track your progress, because untracked progress is as good as no progress (mentally).
-Tracking your progress will give you a reason to keep moving forward and give you insight on how far you’ve come.
+Speaking of progress, tracking your progress will give you a reason to keep moving forward, while also giving you insight on how far you’ve come.

 It’ll also help you monitor your pace, like you having to pick up the pace with the next learning objective if a certain software you’ve been learning took too long to understand.